jvaisaonna/state-based-lww-element-graph/README.md

 | visited   | Array                   | `false`  | `[]`    |
 | allPaths  | Array                   | `false`  | `[]`    |

-Error will be threw if `from` or `to` vertex is not exist in the graph
+Throw an error when `from` or `to` vertex is not exist in the graph

 ### Class: StateBasedLwwElementGraph